ShaozheLi123/Shaozheli.github.io/README.md

 Milestone1:

 Change Log:
-List: HTML: I created a website by html format and add a sentence. https://marksheet.io/html-syntax.html
+List: HTML: I created a website by html format and add a sentence. <a href="https://marksheet.io/html-syntax.html">Visit marksheet.io!</a>

-Git: I tried to connect the github and my file. https://sun.iwu.edu/~mliffito/cs_codex/posts/git-cookbook/
+Git: I tried to connect the github and my file.  <a href="https://sun.iwu.edu/~mliffito/cs_codex/posts/git-cookbook/">Visit sun.iwu.edu!</a>

-CSS: I changed the color of sentence. https://marksheet.io/why-css-exists.html
+CSS: I changed the color of sentence. <a href="https://marksheet.io/why-css-exists.html">Visit marksheet.io!</a>

 TODO:
 List: